 At the beginning of the century, four Sheffield teenagers (Alex Turner, Jamie Cook, Nick O’Malley, and Matt Helders) wrote songs and distributed homemade demos to anyone to cared to listen.
 They also went a step further by creating a MySpace account and uploading their tracks to filesharing sites.
 In an unprecedented turn of events, the group of friends was drawing fans by the masses.
 Even before the media or major players in the UK music scene had a sniff of the indie pop band, Arctic Monkeys already had a thriving fanbase.

 Arctic Monkeys are arguable the first indie artists to get their breakthrough thanks to the internet.
 With a unique name (no they didn’t use a band name generator) and great music, they unwittingly became internet sensations and never looked back since.
 In June of 2005, they signed with Laurence Bell’s independent label, Domino—shunning major labels.
 Their first album, “Whatever People Say I Am, That’s What I’m Not,” made history as the fastest-selling debut album in the UK charts—and earned them the 2006 Mercury Prize.
 The indie pop artists have been nominated to 5 Grammy Awards and taken home 7 Brit Awards as a testament to their status as one of the best indie pop artists to grace the stage.

-Thanks for checking out our list of the top indie pop artists…!
+Thanks for checking out our list of the top indie pop music artists…!